delivery-much/mock-helper/README.md

 ### Built-in assertions

-Both the mock and the method structs have helper test functions that assert it's usage:
+Both the mock and the method structs have the `Assert` method, that allows the user to assert the mock usage.
+The `Assert` method returns struct that provides a series of functions that can be used to create test cases:

-- `AssertCalledWith` -> asserts that the mock or method was called with a specific set of params (se [func CalledWith](#func-calledwith) for more)
+- `CalledWith` -> asserts that the mock or method was called with a specific set of params (se [func CalledWith](#func-calledwith) for more)
-- `AssertCalledWithExactly` -> asserts that the mock or method was called with a exactly specific set of params (se [func CalledWithExactly](#func-calledwithexactly) for more)
+- `CalledWithExactly` -> asserts that the mock or method was called with a exactly specific set of params (se [func CalledWithExactly](#func-calledwithexactly) for more)
-- `AssertCalled` -> asserts that the mock or method was called at least once (se [func Called](#func-called) for more)
+- `Called` -> asserts that the mock or method was called at least once (se [func Called](#func-called) for more)
-- `AssertCalledOnce` -> asserts that the mock or method was called exactly once (se [func CalledOnce](#func-calledonce) for more)
+- `CalledOnce` -> asserts that the mock or method was called exactly once (se [func CalledOnce](#func-calledonce) for more)
-- `AssertCalledTimes` -> asserts that the mock or method was called a specific number of times (se [func CalledTimes](#func-calledtimes) for more)
+- `CalledTimes` -> asserts that the mock or method was called a specific number of times (se [func CalledTimes](#func-calledtimes) for more)

+Developers can also assert the **negation** of a clausule, using the `Not` function before calling any of the listed functions above.

-In addition, these assertions can be chained to make your tests more readable.
+In addition, these assertions can be chained to make your tests more readable, using the `And` function.

 Ex.:
 ```go